 All you have to do is to screw in four bolts, attach the washers and then fasten four more bolts.
 No special tools are needed.
 Two easy-to-use wrenches are included.

 If you’ve ever worked out at a gym, you know that half of your time is spent performing numerous adjustments on the equipment to make it fit your height.
-People of any height can use The Rack Workout Station successfully, although those 6’6” and over may have trouble with the Full-Body Dip and a few of the other exercises.
+People of any height can use it successfully, although those 6’6” and over may have trouble with the Full-Body Dip and a few of the other exercises.

 Exercising at a gym and exercising on The Rack Workout Station are as different as night and day.
 Here are some of the differences:

 The number one reason people quit going to the gym is time.
 First, there’s the drive to the gym, which typically takes around half an hour.
 When you get to the weight area, you have to wait for machines, set up the weights, make multiple adjustments and take rest breaks between sets.
 After each machine, there’s the meticulous recording of your last weight and reps.
 Then you move to the cardiovascular equipment.
 Add a shower and the drive back home or to work, and you’ve easily killed two hours.
-Compare that to The Rack Workout Station.
-You can do five or ten minutes on The Rack when you wake up.
+Compare that to this simple yet extremely useful device.
+You can do five or ten minutes when you wake up.
 When you come home from work, you can do five or ten minutes more.
 These are intense minutes, and they add up.

 Gym membership is expensive.
 First, you have the steep monthly membership fees.
 Then there’s the gas driving back and forth.
-The Rack Workout Station costs less than two months’ membership at a typical gym, and it doesn’t cost a drop of gasoline to use.
+This on the other hand, costs less than two months’ membership at a typical gym, and it doesn’t cost a drop of gasoline to use.

 Conventional wisdom holds that fat burning and body building are two separate and distinct activities.
 Traditional gyms are founded upon this principle.
 When you go to a gym, you burn fat for 45 minutes to an hour on a cardio machine.
 Then you move to the weight machines to build muscle.
 The process of waiting for the machines, setting them up and recording your progress is so time-consuming that your muscles completely rest between exercises.